ty-hal/GatorChat/Sprint3.md

 **ThreadPreview**: renders, default profile picture exists, thread time posted relative to current time, add a like to the thread

 ### Cypress (end-to-end) tests:

-**Section**: creates new thread, edits thread, deletes thread

-**Thread**: creates new thread, edits thread, creates reply, deletes reply, deletes thread

 **Register**: successfully register account, try to register an existing account, try to register before entering all information

-**Sign In**: unsuccessful login, successful login, remember me feature, forgot password, toggle show password
+**Sign In**:, unsuccessful login, successful login, remember me feature, forgot password, toggle show password

-**ContactUs**: enters name, enters email, does not submit
+**ContactUs**: renders, enters name, enters email, does not submit.

-**Settings**: enters new name, tries to change email, enters new password, enters new major, submits.
+**Settings**: renders, enters new name, tries to change email, enters new password, enters new major, submits.

+**createthread**:renders, logs in, clicks "create thread",does not type in title, does not type in body, does not submit.

-**ForgotPassword**: renders,clicks "forgot password" enters email, submits email.
+**forgotpassword**:renders,clicks "forgot password" enters email, submits email.
 ___
 ## Unit tests for backend:
 ### Threads: